Santa Rosa Accessibility Statement

 Adobe Acrobat PDF Files

-Many of the documents on the SRCSD website are in HTML format.
-This format is generally accessible to people who use screen readers.
-We also have a large number of documents in PDF Format.
+Many of the documents on the SRCSD website are in HTML format, which is generally accessible to people who use screen readers, and a large percentage of our documents are in PDF Format.

 People using screen-reading devices generally are unable to read documents directly in PDF format unless they have an accessibility plug-in installed on their system along with the Adobe Acrobat Reader.
-This plug-in is available at NO CHARGE from Adobe.
-Adobe also has online tools that will convert PDF files to HTML on request.
+This plug-in is available at NO CHARGE from Adobe, in addition to other online tools that will convert PDF files to HTML on request.
 To get the plug-in and latest news about Adobe’s accessibility tools and services, visit the Adobe Downloads site.